|Seasoned potatoes, layered with onion and smoked sausage and slow simmered on the stovetop. Top layer of potatoes

 1. Of course salads are always an option, but a main dish salad like this Shrimp and Crab Mixed Garden Salad, a Panzanella Salad, this Roasted Veggie Spinach Salad, Shrimp Remoulade, and even my mother in law's Shrimp and Salad would also be great meal choices.
 You'll have to eliminate the warm bacon dressing on the spinach salad of course, but a good Homemade Italian Dressing or even a simple vinegar and oil dressing would work just fine.
 Fresh Corn Salad and even good Old Fashioned 7 Layer Salad would also be wonderful, just eliminate the bacon garnish.

 2. Deviled eggs are always a good choice, as are many basic egg salads, including Tuna Egg Salad and Shrimp Egg Salad, which can be served as a sandwich, stuffed into a whole tomato, or over a bed of lettuce.
-This Roasted Red Pepper Pimento Cheese would be great!
+An open faced tuna melt as well as this Roasted Red Pepper Pimento Cheese would be great!

 3. Make any number of meatless bean dishes like Red Beans and Rice, or Cajun White Beans, or Mixed Bean Soup, by simply cooking these with extra vegetables, water or vegetable stock, and eliminating the meats.
 Serve over rice.

 4. There's many potato salads to choose from, and pasta salads too, like this Shrimp and Macaroni Salad, this Tri-Color Rotini Italian Pasta Salad or Peas and Pasta Salad with Tuna - just be sure to eliminate any bacon or other meats included sometimes.
 Sweet potatoes can be used in a number of ways too!

 5. Eggs in Purgatory (sub in canola oil for the bacon) or Shrimp and Grits served over Garlic Cheese Grits are a nice choice too.